IHE/IT-Infrastructure/IUA.b/IHE_ITI_Suppl_IUA.md

 To use a SAML Bearer Assertion as an authorization grant, the Authorization Client SHALL perform the access token request with the value of the "grant_type" parameter set to "urn:ietf:params:oauth:grant-type:saml2-bearer" [RFC 7522, Section 2.1].

-Authorization and Resource Server actors claiming conformance with the SAML Token Option shall comply with the *SAML 2.0 Profile for OAuth 2.0 Client Authentication and Authorization Grants* [RFC 7522] rules for issuing and using SAML 2.0 assertions as access token.
+Authorization and Resource Server claiming conformance with the SAML Token Option shall comply with the *SAML 2.0 Profile for OAuth 2.0 Client Authentication and Authorization Grants* [RFC 7522] rules for issuing and using SAML 2.0 assertions as access token.

 The SAML 2.0 assertion content shall comply with XUA SAML assertion rules (see ITI TF-2b:3.40).

 #### 3.71.6.3 Authorization Grant Scope